nikoutel/CRLogin/README.md

 Create a file `install_config.php` according to the demo file `install_config_demo.php`.
 Create a new database, or use an existing one.
 The user, defined in the configuration file, must have access to this database.
 Create the table in the database.
-Have a look at the `install_lib.php` file to see the details.
+Have a look at the `sql/` files to see the details.
 Delete the `install` folder.
 Done.

 #### Integration ####